 What do you most long for in your work?

 More good students like the ones I just talked about.
 I long to be surrounded by students who care, who are engaged, who take themselves seriously, who work hard.
-It doesn’t matter what they want to do with their studies or where they want to go with their lives, but I want them be willing to spend three months with me thinking about something that we can explore and get into together.
+It doesn't matter what they want to do with their studies or where they want to go with their lives, but I want them to be willing to spend three months with me thinking about something that we can explore and get into together.
 As far as teaching goes, what more could you ask for?

 What saying or motto inspires you?